smeetinc/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 12 -  script that creates a directory called my_dir with permissions 751 in the working directory.
 Task 13 - script that changes the group owner to school for the file hello Task 14 - script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
-Task 15 -  script that changes the owner and the group owner of _hello to vincent and staff respectively
+Task 15 -  script that changes the owner and the group owner of _hello to vincent and staff respectively Task 16 -  script that changes the owner of the file hello to betty only if it is owned by the user guillaume